egallesio/STklos/README.md

 objects).
 The GTK+ extension can be loaded at run time and does not require a special interpreter as was the case with STk.

+**February 2026**

+Version numbering scheme changed: the first number corresponds to the year of the version.
+The number after dot is the rank of this version in the year (starting from 0).

 **August 2020**

 The 1.50 version has been ported to various architectures (in particular to "small" 32-bit little- and big-endian systems) and a port to Android.
 This version also brings support